Friday, June 27, 2008

 Begin via a sds using a LH undercling and a good RH sidepull, do a hard move, reach up to #13's starting holds and finish up #13.

 Contrived and painful, but a laugher.
-Begin low on matched underclings, grovel your second foot on and slide left without using the good pebbles on #13 to obvious but poor holds.
-From here, battle up onto the slab all the while mindful of disengaging feet and the damage you are about to do to your torso and forearms.
+Begin low on matched underclings, grovel your second foot on and slide left without using the good pebbles on #13 to obvious but very poor holds.
+From here, battle up onto the slab using an obvious right foot, all the while mindful of disengaging feet and the damage you are about to do to your torso and forearms.
 Long pants and sleeves made of durable materials are recommended.

 17 .
 Northeast Undercut Far Right V3/4 ...
 FA: Unknown

-From subtle and inobvious holds just above the lip 5 feet left of Nipple Shredder, get a foot on, go hard with your RH to a good pinch edge and grovel over.
+From subtle and inobvious holds just above the lip 5 feet left of Nipple Shredder, get a foot on, go hard with your RH to a good edge useful as a pinch and grovel over.

 18. Northeast Undercut Right V3 ...
 FA: Unknown